Connect with us

 I’m not going to get too far into this new development on the world health stage, but let’s just say that it all stems from parental involvement and attention, just like anything else that is revealed in the second act of any movie focused on addiction.

-Then there is the current loot box legislation that is being considered.
+Then, the current loot box legislation is being considered.
 It’s understandable what it stems from, as microtransactions and loot boxes have changed the face of gaming and it has been hard for parents to keep up with how their children are interfacing with the games they play.

 Yet, there are simple solutions to these issues, such as fucking paying attention to what your children are doing and not allowing random purchases without your knowledge.

-Sure, easier said than done but somehow, with three children that had smartphones in their hands since the age of around 12, I never was surprised by the end of the month bill.
+Sure, it’s easier said than done, but somehow, with three children who have had smartphones in their hands since around 12, I have never been surprised by the end-of-month bill.

 Now, back to my thing

-Things take time and the satisfaction of achievement is, well, more satisfying if you don’t pay for a quicker resolution.
+Things take time and the satisfaction of achievement is more satisfying if you don’t pay for a quicker resolution.

 It’s a nice, mild break from the overwhelming anxiety of writing and shit-posting on Twitter all day.

-Patience is something that many of us, of any age, struggle to learn within the scope of our living time as humans.
-While there will be a day when our consciousness floats off into the universe as our bodies rot, until that day we will experience many moments that test our patience.
+Many of us, of any age, struggle to learn patience within the scope of our human lives.
+While there will be a day when our consciousness floats off into the universe as our bodies rot, until that day, we will experience many moments that test our patience.

 From waiting in the queue at Shake Shack to sitting in the DMV or simply pacing as your doctor slowly reads the diagnosis, patience is learned, not taught.